Gutena/gutena-kit/includes/gutena-blocks/post-featured-tag-block-gutena/readme.txt

 == Installation ==

 1. Visit 'Plugins > Add New'.
-1. Search for 'Post Featured Tag Block by Gutena' and install it.
+1. Search for 'Gutena Recent Post Tag' and install it.
 1. Or you can upload the `post-featured-tag-block-by-gutena` folder to the `/wp-content/plugins/` directory manually.
-1. Activate Post Featured Tag Block by Gutena from your Plugins page.
+1. Activate Gutena Recent Post Tag from your Plugins page.

 == Changelog ==

+= 1.0.1 =
+Release Date: September 2, 2022

+* Added: New Icon and Banner.

 = 1.0.0 =